- Code MUSI3310

 Upon successful completion, students will have the knowledge and skills to:

-- demonstrate listening skills focused on cross-cultural musical elements, developed through the study and discussion of selected works
+- demonstrate listening skills focused on cross-cultural musical elements, developed through the study and discussion of selected works; and

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.